On arithmetical properties and arithmetical characterizations of finite groups: On the number of pairwise non-isomorphic groups with the same Gruenberg--Kegel graph

 \section{On the number of pairwise non-isomorphic groups with the same Gruenberg--Kegel graph}

-The question of coincidence of Gruenberg--Kegel graphs of non-isomorphic groups studied from different points of view.
-For example, the author~\cite{Maslova} and independently T.~Burness and E.~Covato~\cite{BurnCov} described all the cases of coincidence of Gruenberg--Kegel graphs of a simple group and its proper subgroup.
+The question of coincidence of Gruenberg--Kegel graphs of non-isomorphic groups has been studied from different points of view.
+For example, the author~\cite{Maslova} and independently T.~Burness and E.~Covato~\cite{BurnCov} described all the cases of coincidence of the Gruenberg--Kegel graphs of a simple group and a proper subgroup.

 Here we concentrate on the following problem.